cognitedata/deploy-functions-oidc/README.md

 If you want to support more than one deployment (by default we only deploy and keep the content of `main` branch) you need the following:
 1. Create a new separate workflow file for the new environment and name it accordingly, i.e. `deploy-function-test.yaml` if it should run on merges to the `test` branch.
 You then need to modify it so that all occurrences of `master` are changed to `test`.
-2. Create new github environments with required secrets.
+2. Create new GitHub environments with required secrets.

 # How to use it
 ## Create a repository with this template